clear430/nonergodic-rl/README.md

 ```
 There are also a few additional prerequisites for installing certain packages:
 * `gym`: The interface compiler [SWIG](http://www.swig.org/) to connect C/C++ programs with scripting languages is required.
 * `mpi4py`: The presence of a Message Passing Interface (MPI) library for Linux or [Microsoft MPI](https://www.microsoft.com/en-us/download/details.aspx?id=57467) for Windows is required.
-Alternatively, this package can be entirely ignored if the user has no intention of training the agent on the (additive) [DeepMimic](https://arxiv.org/pdf/1804.02717.pdf) environments ported to [PyBullet](https://pybullet.org/wordpress/).
+This package can be entirely ignored if there is no intention of training the agent on the (additive) [DeepMimic](https://arxiv.org/pdf/1804.02717.pdf) environments ported to [PyBullet](https://pybullet.org/wordpress/).
 * `pybullet`: A C++ compiler is required such as the [GNU C++ Compiler](https://gcc.gnu.org/) for Linux or [Microsoft Visual C++](https://visualstudio.microsoft.com/) for Windows.
-For Windows, install Visual Studio Community and in the Visual Studio Installer select the desktop development with C++ workload with both optional features MSVC v142 - VS 2019 C++ x64/x86 build tools and the Windows 10 SDK.
+On Windows, install Visual Studio Community and in the Visual Studio Installer select the “Desktop development with C++” workload with both optional features “MSVC v142 - VS 2019 C++ x64/x86 build tools” and the “Windows 10 SDK”.
+Alternatively, this package can also be ignored if there is no intention of performing (additive) experiments using any [PyBullet](https://pybullet.org/wordpress/) environment.
 * `torch`: PyTorch should be installed with the appropriate compute platform following using the official [instructions](https://pytorch.org/get-started/locally/).
 Choice of CUDA version depends on Nvidia GPU compatibility while the use of CPU is discouraged due to significantly reduced backpropagation speed.

 ## References